PedroMartelleto/Online-Store/client/README.md

 ## Functionalities

-- Fix query params (products page), filtering
+- Fix cart

-- Query search term
+- Number of items in cart

 - Better Navbar (Login, Logout, settings clearer)

-- Number of items in cart

 - Deploy everything to heroku to avoid CORS issues

+- Reupload DB (fix genres to be an array)

 ## Requirements
  - General Requirements